RobertGardner/teach-exercise-assets/data-structures/lists/index.md

 - To access the `nodes` class variable, use `this.nodes`.
 - You can create a new node with `new Node(value, priority)`.
 - Some useful Array methods for this exercise are `push`, `splice`, and `shift`.
 - Enqueueing an item onto an empty queue is easy.
-Enqueueing an item into an existing queue requires locating the element with a lower (or equal) priority than the new element and inserting the new node _after_ that element.
+Enqueueing an item into an existing queue requires locating the element with a lower (or equal) priority than the new element and inserting the new node into the array _after_ that element.

 ## Continue to Hash Tables ➡️